 Region-growing segmentation algorithms are useful for remote sensing image segmentation.
 These algorithms need the user to supply control parameters, which control the quality of the resulting segmentation.
-This letter proposes an objective function for selecting suitable parameters for region-growing algorithms to ensure best quality results.
+An objective function is proposed for selecting suitable parameters for region-growing algorithms to ensure best quality results.
 It considers that a segmentation has two desirable properties: each of the resulting segments should be internally homogeneous and should be distinguishable from its neighbourhood.
 The measure combines a spatial autocorrelation indicator that detects separability between regions and a variance indicator that expresses the overall homogeneity of the regions.